wiseman-timelord/InfoEventMon/README.md

 # InfoEventMon

 ### Status
-Alpha; Consolidating, Performancer and WhaGoWan and maybe some other half-developed ones, into a single program "InfoEventMon", for system monitoring, device info and recent events...
-1. Progress submenu options for "Device Information" to completion; Options on Submenu have been refined to, System, Graphics, Sound...
-- it needs to detect up to 2 graphics cards and upto 3 sound devices (to fit in space).
-- after adding multiple per section above, then will be able to add, "Disk & DVD/CD-ROM Drives" and "DirectInput Devices", submenu items, both these sections will requre to fetch multiple of the same line identifiers per section, and also a maximum number of lines fetched.
+Beta - Was all going fine, but after a day of trying to get the Directx Information display to show more than 1 device, I'm wasting time on this now, that could go on other projects; this project will require re-visiting later.

 ## Description
-InfoEventMon Will become a tool for, System Information, Device Monitoring, System Events, in one place, it will all be done through cmdlets, so, dont expect much.
+A consolidation of, Performancer and WhaGoWan and some code from LLmPsBot~, into a single program "InfoEventMon".
+InfoEventMon is a tool for, System Information, Device Monitoring, System Events, in one place.
+It displays stuff basically, and the information it displays uses useful code for other powershell projects.

 ### Features
 - **CPU/Network Monitoring:** Monitor the performance of your, Processor or Network, see `Preview` section below.